andracs/JavaFX-Whac-a-mole/README.md

 # JavaFX-Whac-a-mole
-A small Whac-a-mole game written with JavaFX.
+A small Whac-a-mole game written with JavaFX (a Netbeans project).
+EASJ Næstved, Datamatiker.